PolyhedralDev/TerraDocs/_sources/install/bukkit.rst.txt

 Installation
 ------------

 #.
-Download the latest stable Terra bukkit release hosted on SpigotMC `here <https://www.spigotmc.org/resources/terra.85151/>`_.
-   You can find what version of Terra you should download for your version of Minecraft :doc:`here <versions>`.
+Download Terra for Bukkit.
+You can find what version of Terra you should download for your version of Minecraft :ref:`here <bukkit-versions>`.

 #.
-Once you have downloaded the ``.jar`` file from SpigotMC, simply place the
-   file into your `plugins` folder located inside your server directory.
+Once you have downloaded the ``.jar`` file, simply place the file into your `plugins` folder located inside your server directory.

 #.
 Once the plugin has been installed restart your server